by Pastor Jim Feeney, Ph.D.

-6) Jesus was sent to proclaim good news to the poor.
+6) Jesus was sent from heaven to earth by "the Spirit of the Lord" to proclaim good news to the poor.
 This poor man (me) was lost in sin, spiritually bankrupt, until I heard and embraced the saving Gospel (the “good news”) of Jesus Christ.
-God sent His Son from heaven to earth to bring that good news to our ears and our hearts.
+God sent His Son Jesus from heaven to earth to bring that good news to our ears and our hearts.

 10) He was sent to proclaim the “year of the Lord’s favor.”
 That favor from God can be yours today.
 His blessings are not just for the ancient Bible heroes; they are not just for those already in heaven.
 They can be yours today in Jesus Christ.
 The apostle Paul exhorts us: “I tell you, now is the time of God’s favor” (2 Corinthians 6:2).
 How can I receive God’s favor, His blessings? — “No matter how many promises God has made, they are 'Yes' in Christ” (2 Corinthians 1:20).

-11) Jesus was sent to serve, to give, not to be catered to.
+11) A somewhat surprising reason why Jesus came to earth (again, in His own words) was to serve, to give, not to be catered to.
 He washed their feet, He gave His life.
 This is astounding!
 The King of kings, the Lord of lords, came from heaven to earth to serve!
-Ask yourself: If Jesus, the Lord and Savior, left heaven to serve us in His life, death, and resurrection for our salvation, how much more should we be humble, willing, self-sacrificing servants of the Lord and of our fellow man?
+Ask yourself: If our Lord and Savior Jesus Christ left heaven to serve us in His life, death, and resurrection for our salvation, how much more should we be humble, willing, self-sacrificing servants of the Lord and of our fellow man?

-12) Jesus was sent from heaven to earth to do the Father’s will and to speak the Father’s words.
+12) Why did Jesus come to earth? — to do the Father’s will and to speak the Father’s words.
 He said, “I do nothing of myself” (John 8:28).
 Our Savior Jesus was entirely committed to submitting His own will to that of God the Father.
 So should we.
 The perfect example of our Lord gives new meaning to the prayer He taught: “Our Father which art in heaven … thy will be done…” (Matthew 6:9-10, KJV).